-WiFi Internet connection disconnected, Getting Unable to connect or Can’t connect to this network error while connection wifi network?
+WiFi Internet connection disconnected, Getting Unable to connect or Can’t connect to this network error while connecting to a wifi network?
 This is most probably occur because of incorrect network configuration, the problem with network WiFi adapter or installed driver for WiFi adapter is outdated, incompatible with current Windows 10 version.
-Here simple fixes to fix Wifi issue – windows 10 can’t connect to this network or windows was unable to connect to this network issues.
+Here simple fixes to fix the Wifi issue – windows 10 can’t connect to this network, or windows was unable to connect to this network issues.

 Windows 10 can’t connect to this network

 Temporarily Disable third-party Antivirus (if installed) or remove VPN if configured on your device and try to connect the WiFi network check get succeed.

 Start Windows 10 to clean boot state and try to connect to the WiFi network.
-If any third party software confliction causing the issue perform clean boot resolve the issue.
+If any third-party software confliction causing the issue perform a clean boot, resolve the issue.

 Forget the wireless connection

-If you’re having “Windows 10 can’t connect to this network” error, you might want to “forget” your wireless connection in order to fix this problem.
+If you’re having “Windows 10 can’t connect to this network” error, you might want to “forget” your wireless connection to fix this problem.
 To forget the wireless network on Windows 10, do the following:

 - Open Settings App and go to Network & Internet.